davegregg/TIY.3.2.sql_practice/readme.md

 ```sql
 SELECT SUM(quantity) FROM orders;
 ```
-8. How much was spent on books? **1081352**
+8. How much was spent on books? **1,081,352 krabby patties**
 ```sql
 SELECT SUM(items.price*orders.quantity) FROM items INNER JOIN orders ON items.id == item_id WHERE category LIKE "%book%";
 ```
-9. Simulate buying an item by inserting a User for yourself and an Order for that User.
+9. Simulate buying an item by inserting a User for yourself and an Order for that User. **No. Okay, fine.**
 ```sql
 ```